cdisesx/fu-pdo/README.md

     ]
 ];
 ```
-- It has its own config class.
-Use initConf to set config before you query or exec
+- It has own config class.
+Use initConf to set config before query or exec
 ```shell
  \FuPdo\driver\Conf::InitConf($config);
 ```